oroinc/documentation/cookbook/how_to_replace_inline-javascript_with_component.rst

 This is done for you by the ``ViewComponent``.

 However, you still need to tell the component to instantiate your ``Select2View``.
-For this purpose the Oro Platform is shipped with the ``ViewComponent`` that instantiates views for HTML elements.
+For this purpose OroPlatform is shipped with the ``ViewComponent`` that instantiates views for HTML elements.
 To make use of the ``ViewComponent``, replace the value of ``data-page-component-module`` attribute with the ``oroui/js/app/components/view-component`` and use the ``view`` option to point to your new ``Select2View``: